-Banks have started offering more metal credit cards in the past few years, and the annual fees are lower.
+Banks have started offering more metal credit cards in recent years, and the annual fees are much lower.

 Some people like the feel of a metal credit card and the reactions they get when making purchases.
 Metal credit cards are usually heavier than regular plastic cards.
-Personally, I like them for the practicality: I’ve used my Chase Sapphire Preferred to scrape ice off a car window in the winter and open a locked door when I forgot my keys.
+You may want one for the practicality: members of our team have used a Chase Sapphire Preferred to scrape ice off a car window in the winter, and to open a locked door when I forgot my keys.